Evaluating the Elementary Multilingual Capabilities of Large Language Models with MultiQ: Related Work

 \section{Related Work}

 We discuss the related literature with respect to (i)~large multilingual benchmarks, (ii)~explicitly multilingual models, and (iii)~multilingual studies of monolingual models.

-\paragraph{Multilingual Benchmarks.} Existing multilingual benchmarks primarily target the performance of fully or partially supervised models on collections of standard NLP tasks, like XNLI~\citep{conneau-etal-2018-xnli}.
-Popular examples are the XTREME benchmarks~\cite[e.g.,][]{ruder-etal-2021-xtreme, ruder-etal-2023-xtreme}, and XGLUE~\citep{liang-etal-2020-xglue}.
-Similarly, researchers also presented benchmarks designed for languages spoken in particular regions, e.g., IndicXTREME~\citep{doddapaneni-etal-2023-towards} for Indic languages, Masakhan-NER~\citep{adelani-etal-2022-masakhaner}, and TaTA \citep{gehrmann-etal-2023-tata} covering African languages, as well as NusaX~\citep{winata-etal-2023-nusax} for Indonesian languages.
+\paragraph{Multilingual Benchmarks} Existing multilingual benchmarks primarily target the performance of fully or partially supervised models on collections of standard NLP tasks, like XNLI~\citep{conneau-etal-2018-xnli}.
+Popular examples are the XTREME benchmarks~\cite[e.g.][]{ruder-etal-2021-xtreme, ruder-etal-2023-xtreme}, and XGLUE~\citep{liang-etal-2020-xglue}.
+Similarly, researchers also presented benchmarks designed for languages spoken in particular regions, e.g.\ IndicXTREME~\citep{doddapaneni-etal-2023-towards} for Indic languages, Masakhan-NER~\citep{adelani-etal-2022-masakhaner}, and TaTA \citep{gehrmann-etal-2023-tata} covering African languages, as well as NusaX~\citep{winata-etal-2023-nusax} for Indonesian languages.
 Recently, \citet{ahuja-etal-2023-mega} proposed MEGA for evaluating multilingual generative models, which they use to evaluate LLMs like GPT-4 on a set of standard tasks.
-In a similar vein, \citet{asai2023buffet} presented BUFFET and benchmark LLMs for few-shot transfer. \citet{artetxe-etal-2020-cross} present XQuaD, a multilingual QA dataset focusing on reading comprehension.
-All these benchmarks typically cover roughly 20 to 90 languages.
-In contrast, \textsc{MultiQ} contains parallel questions in 137 languages covering 95.38\% of Grambank features, which allows us to study the multilingual behavior of LLMs at the margins.
+In a similar vein, \citet{asai2023buffet} presented BUFFET and benchmark LLMs for few-shot transfer.
+Another line of work focuses on multilingual QA datasets for reading comprehension, such XQuaD \citet{artetxe-etal-2020-cross}, TyDiQA \citep{clark-etal-2020-tydi} and the Belebele benchmark \citep{bandarkar2023belebele} with up to 122 diverse languages.
+Concurrent work proposes a new multilingual instruction tuning dataset called Aya \citep{singh2024aya}, which also covers a range of open-ended questions in 114 languages.
+By comparison, \textsc{MultiQ} contains parallel questions in a larger set of 137 languages covering 95.4\% of Grambank features, which demonstrates its typological diversity and allows the analysis of multilingual LLM behavior at the margins of language coverage.
+Furthermore, \textsc{MultiQ}'s carefully selected short and simple questions target basic LLM knowledge to test only their multilingual capabilities and not ancillary factors such as complex reasoning.

-\paragraph{Multilingual LLMs.} In the past, researchers have presented a range of multilingual LMs like mBERT~\citep{devlin-etal-2019-bert}, XLM-R~\citep{conneau-etal-2020-unsupervised}, and Glot-500~\cite{imanigooghari-etal-2023-glot500}.
-These models are most effective in a supervised fine-tuning setting.
-Different from that, models like mT5~\citep{xue-etal-2021-mt5}, BLOOMZ~\citep{workshop2022bloom}, Okapi~\citep{lai-etal-2023-okapi} and the very recently released Aya~\citep{ustun2024aya} better allow for prompting.
-For all those models, many studies also explored how to further adapt them to more languages \citep[e.g.,][]{yong-etal-2023-bloom}, assessed their detailed capabilities~\citep[e.g.,][]{zhang-etal-2023-multilingual,yong-etal-2023-prompting}, and aspired to understand the cross-lingual mechanisms underpinning their capabilities~\citep[e.g.,][\emph{inter alia}]{lauscher-etal-2020-zero, choenni-etal-2023-languages}.
-Given the scale of large chat models, the landscape of open models that cover multiple languages is, however, still scarce.